DDMAL/MIRAI/README.md

 You will need to download a full [Ruby development environment](https://jekyllrb.com/docs/installation/) to install Jekyll.
 Follow steps 1 and 2 of [these instructions](https://jekyllrb.com/docs/) after installing Ruby.

 Assuming you have [Git](https://www.atlassian.com/git/tutorials/install-git) installed, open a terminal and clone the repository into any known location on your computer.
-THe documents folder is recommended, though it is up to you.
+The documents folder is recommended, though it is up to you.

 ```
 git clone https://github.com/DDMAL/simssa-website.git